 Individuals in professional positions, like doctors and lawyers, need to maintain their certifications, and therefore need to continue their professional development.
 Teachers must do the same.
 Unfortunately, the usual practice of the workplace doesn’t necessarily value additional education, as supervisory personnel may think that such ambition means employees may not be as engaged with their job as they should be, could be vying for an advanced position, or could be seeking a change in career or workplace.
 Promotion is awarded based on longevity, successes, experience/position at another company, or affability, and not necessarily on additional training and development, even if the employee shows initiative to embark on a course of study or a certification course on their own.

-As for those individuals who would benefit from retraining for a new position in the workplace if they’ve been displaced due to downsizing, directional corporate shifts, or factory closures, many cling to the “You can’t teach an old dog new tricks” mindset, rather than looking forward to the challenges presented by their need to know and be comfortable with the rapid changes in technology, social media and diverse team structures with individuals in various locations around the nation or in different parts of the world.
-For those open to such adventures and commensurate compensation, the future is bright and exciting; however, for those whose goal it is to have the he traditional 9 to 5 job so that they can put down roots, buy a house, provide for their family and retire after a lifetime of valiant service to an employer and doesn’t want to be bothered with new technologies, the future may be a bleak one.
+As for those individuals who would benefit from retraining for a new position in the workplace if they’ve been displaced due to downsizing, directional corporate shifts, or factory closures, and today, COVID and The Great Resignation, many cling to the “You can’t teach an old dog new tricks” mindset, rather than looking forward to the challenges presented by their need to know and be comfortable with the rapid changes in technology, social media and diverse team structures with individuals in various locations around the nation or in different parts of the world.
+Our worldwide pandemic DIDN’T foster the “Work From Home” mindset – it created a “Work From ANYWHERE” realization!!
+For those open to such adventures and commensurate compensation, the future is bright and exciting; however, for those whose goal it is to have the he traditional 9 to 5 job so that they can put down roots, buy a house, provide for their family and retire after a lifetime of valiant service and dedication to an employer and doesn’t want to be bothered with new technologies (I hope you’re laughing right now realizing that this is the equivalent of a unicorn today), the future is more than likely a bleak one.

 Then there are those who know they need to be life-long learners, but because of pressing priorities and responsibilities, are unable to do so.
 They are unable to take advantage of opportunities because they’ve been raised to be responsible individuals in both matters pertaining to their families and their finances.